josekron/AngularJs1-Test/README.md

 ### Usage ###

-To run it, click on app/index.html.
+To run the application, click on app/index.html.

 Currently the main page is inside of index.html.
 To use the template views/home.html in local, you need to install a http server: